Math

 Geometry takes on more importance in third grade math, as students learn area and perimeter.
 This fun and simple game covers both, and all you need to play is graph paper and some dice.

-Learn more: Teaching With Jillian Starr
+Learn more: Array Capture at Teaching With Jillian Starr

 24. Draw perimeter people